The Creation of Hatred

 What is the outcome of the hatred spawned by alienation?

 Alienation is considered to be a potentially severe form of child abuse.
 The damage shows up in the children as they become highly anxious, angry, or depressed.
-They also develop lifelong higher risk for addictions and suicide.
+Alienated children also suffer lifelong increased risk for addictions and suicide.

 Is hatred, splitting, and alienation a direction you want our country to head?
 If not, think again.
-Have you have been convinced to hate, to hate either President Trump or his opponents?
+Have you have been convinced to hate?

 Remember: United we stand.
 Divided we fall.